palaeowiggles/PangaeaClient/README.md

 [![DOI](https://zenodo.org/badge/176691169.svg)](https://zenodo.org/badge/latestdoi/176691169)
 ![Swift](https://github.com/martinjrobins/swift-odeint/workflows/Swift/badge.svg?branch=master)

-This code library allows retrieval of data from https://www.pangaea.de, a repository for scientific data.
+This Swift code library allows retrieval of data from https://www.pangaea.de, a repository for scientific data.
 The full set of meta-data is parsed from the Pangaea xml representation.
 It currently retrieves data only for child records.
 Parent records retrieve the dois of the children.

-It is written in the Swift language, and uses a number of third-party libraries (see VendorLicenses.swift)
+It is licensed under the Apache License, Version 2.0,  and uses a number of third-party libraries (see VendorLicenses.swift for their respective licenses.)

-A Playground is provided to show parts of the capabilities.
+An example CLI tool is provided to demonstrate use of the library, or direct use.

+The code and libraries hould thus be useable on all platforms supporting Swift (macOS, Linux, Windows).
+Swift package manager installation is  implemented.
 Data retrievals are cached for faster subsequent access.

-The code and libraries is written in pure swift, and should thus be useable on all platforms supporting Swift (macOS, Linux, Windows).
-Swift package manager installation is now implemented.

-Playground Example:
+Playground Example (Or see PangaeaClientTests.swift):

 ```swift
 /*: